viktorlindgren/Seafile_Updater/README.md

 Config
 ============
-Go %Appdata%\Seafile updater\config.txt to if you want to change interval it check for updates.
+Go %Appdata%\Seafile updater\config.txt
+if you want to change interval it check for updates.

 Default is set to seven days.